-- 1. Our recommendations regarding anchoring must still be adhered to when freestanding products are stored assembled. - 2.
-If equipment has folding back supports it is recommended that the posts are stored flat on the ground.
-If they are required to be stored vertically, e.g. leant against a fence, they must be attached in such a way as to prevent them falling over. - 3.
-When dismantled, parts must be stored safely & securely in order to prevent accidents in the storage area. - 4.
-If additional weights are fitted to the goal, they must be removed first before attempting to move the goal.
-Once the goal is in position, carry the weights to the goal and re-attach. - 5.
-Where goals with specific folding mechanisms are used, care must be taken to fold in accordance with both the instructions and labels.
+- 1) Great care must be taken in moving the product whilst it is still assembled. - 2) If no transportation wheels are provided, equipment must be lifted by a sufficient number of competent persons as stated in the assembly instructions to prevent injury, or damage to the product. - 3) Equipment should never be dragged across the ground.
+Moving equipment in this way is likely to cause damage to both the product and the surface, whether natural or synthetic.
+Equipment must be lifted clear of the ground when it is being moved. - 4) If additional weights are fitted to the goal, they must be removed first before attempting to move the goal.
+Once the goal is in position, carry the weights to the goal and re-attach. - 5) Where goals with specific folding mechanisms are used, care must be taken to fold in accordance with both the instructions and labels.
 Damage can often occur when mechanisms are not released in the correct manner.
-Always refer to labels and instructions. - 6.
-Fence folding style goals, with socketed support posts, are designed to be manoeuvred simultaneously by two competent persons.
-Care must be taken whilst moving the goal to the ensure the net does not become entangled. - 7.
-Goals fitted with wheels should be moved by using 4 competent persons in each corner of the frame and in the correct manner as stated in the assembly instructions. - 8.
-In the case of integrally weighted goals, 4 competent persons must be used as per standard wheeled goals, it is important to check that the flip up wheel is locked in place before attempting to move the goal.
+Always refer to labels and instructions. - 6) Fence folding style goals, with socketed support posts, are designed to be manoeuvred simultaneously by two competent persons.
+Care must be taken whilst moving the goal to the ensure the net does not become entangled. - 7) Goals fitted with wheels should be moved by using 4 competent persons in each corner of the frame and in the correct manner as stated in the assembly instructions. - 8) In the case of integrally weighted goals, 4 competent persons must be used as per standard wheeled goals, it is important to check that the flip up wheel is locked in place before attempting to move the goal.